Mystery3/RotMG-SpriteRenderer/README.md

    - Control + / closes the open sheets
    - Control + C copies the first frame of the current render
    - Control + V pastes a sheet into the tool as the main sheet
+      - Control + V can paste a cloth texture if the cloth window is open
+   - Control + Shift + V pastes a sheet into the tool as the mask sheet
+   - Arrow Keys are used for seeking
    - Pressing Enter in any entry field renders

 # Modes